 Gromov-Witten Theory of Spin Curves and Orbifolds

-Edited by: Tyler J. Jarvis, Takashi Kimura and Arkady Vaintrob
+Tyler J. Jarvis, Takashi Kimura and Arkady Vaintrob, Editors

 This volume is a collection of articles on orbifolds, algebraic curves with higher spin structures, and related invariants of Gromov-Witten type.
 Orbifold Gromov-Witten theory generalizes quantum cohomology for orbifolds, whereas spin cohomological field theory is based on the moduli spaces of higher spin curves and is related by Witten's conjecture to the Gelfand-Dickey integrable hierarchies.